FlavScents AInsights Entry: Butyric Acid (CAS: 107-92-6)

 3. Natural Occurrence & Formation

 Butyric acid naturally occurs in various animal fats and plant oils.
 It is a significant component of butter, where it is released during the fermentation process.
-Additionally, it is produced by anaerobic bacteria in the gut, contributing to the characteristic odor of certain cheeses and fermented products.
-Its presence in natural sources allows it to be designated as a "natural flavor" in certain regulatory contexts.
+Additionally, it can form through the anaerobic fermentation of carbohydrates by certain bacteria, a process commonly occurring in the gut of mammals.
+This natural formation pathway supports its designation as a "natural flavor" in certain regulatory contexts.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs